 Digestive tract infection (rare) may result from consumption of contaminated meat.

-Skin anthrax presents with itching, followed by a painless, skin lesion (usually appearing on the face, neck, or arms) that changes from a bump to a blister then to an ulcer covered with blackened dead tissue.
-Fever, malaise, headache, and swollen glands may also occur.
+Cutaneous anthrax begins with itching, followed by a painless, skin lesion (usually appearing on the face, neck, or arms) that changes from a bump to a blister then to an ulcer covered with blackened dead tissue.
+Fever, extreme tiredness, headache, and swollen glands may also occur.

 Gastrointestinal anthrax presents with nausea, vomiting, fever, and abdominal pain and tenderness.